 Choosing the right bike for the right itinerary

-Choosing the right bike is an important part of a successful trip.
-For a weekend cycling trip, choose a model that's adapted to your itinerary.
-A lightweight road bike is perfect for paved roads, while a sturdy mountain bike is ideal for rough trails.
+Choosing the right bike for the right itinerary is the key to a successful trip.
+For a weekend cycling trip, choose a model adapted to your itinerary.
+A lightweight road bike is ideal for tarmac roads, while a sturdy mountain bike is ideal for rough trails.
 If your route alternates between different types of terrain, a gravel-type bike could be the perfect compromise.

 Don't forget the essential accessories:

-- A sturdy rack, like those offered by Steco, to support your panniers.
+- A sturdy rack, such as those offered by Steco, to support your panniers

 - Quality panniers (Ortlieb and Vaude are well-known brands)